Maryland Army National Guard

-The Maryland Army National Guard (MD ARNG) is the United States Army component of the U.S. state of Maryland.
+The Maryland Army National Guard (MD ARNG) is the Army National Guard component of the Maryland National Guard.
 It is headquartered at the old Fifth Regiment Armory at the intersection of North Howard Street, 29th Division Street, near Martin Luther King, Jr. Boulevard in Baltimore and has additional units assigned and quartered at several regional armories, bases/camps and other facilities across the state.